greenelab/deep-review/sections/06_discussion.md

 ### Optimizing deep learning models involves bias-variance tradeoffs

-Some of the challenges and considerations in fitting and tuning deep learning models are shared with applications of other machine learning methods to biomedical data.

-The variations on deep learning implementations described in this review reflect design choices informed by common tradeoffs in machine learning -- specifically, tuning the flexibility of a model to maximize predictivity for a particular use case.
-Methods for tuning performance along this spectrum include dropout, reduced projections, as well as the transfer learning methods described below.
-These techniques are examples of utilizing external information and limiting model flexibility to improve predictions, which can be formally described as a tradeoff between "bias and variance" [@url:http://www.deeplearningbook.org/].
+Some challenges to applying deep learning are common to all machine learning techniques.
+In particular, many problem-specific optimizations described here reflect a recurring tradeoff -- controlling the flexibility of a model in order to maximize predictivity.
+Methods for adjusting deep learning models along a spectrum of model flexibility include dropout, reduced projections, and transfer learning (described below).
+One way of understanding such optimizations is that they incorporate external information to limit the flexibility of models and thereby improve predictions.
+This balance is formally described as a tradeoff between "bias and variance" [@url:http://www.deeplearningbook.org/].

-While the bias-variance tradeoff consideration is shared with other learning procedures, some recent empirical and theoretical observations suggest that deep learning models have unique generalization properties [@tag:Zhang2017_generalization @tag:Lin2017_why_dl_works].
-Nevertheless, more research is needed to establish a theoretical foundation for deep learning and reason about its generalization properties from first principles.
+Although bias-variance tradeoffs are universal to all machine learning applications, some empirical and theoretical observations suggest that deep learning models have unique generalization properties [@tag:Zhang2017_generalization @tag:Lin2017_why_dl_works].
+More theoretical advances are needed to establish a coherent foundation that enables practitioners to reason from first principles about the design of their models.

 #### Evaluation metrics for imbalanced classification